Marcus Bonfanti: Life and career

-The period immediately following the release of his second album became beset with problems.
-He was dropped by P3 Music who had issued his first two albums and, in trying to record another collection, was dropped by another label.
-Eventually, Jig-Saw Music Ltd offered him to chance to record at the Grange Studios in Norfolk.
+The period following the release of his second album was marked by a series of setbacks.
+He was dropped by P3 Music, which had released his first two albums, and was subsequently dropped by another label while attempting to record a new collection.

+Eventually, Jig-Saw Music Ltd offered him the opportunity to record at the Grange Studios in Norfolk.
 Bonfanti originally recorded all his work for his new album on an acoustic guitar.
 He also recorded what was to become, Shake the Walls, on analogue tape rather than the modern-day digital process.
 Shake The Walls was released in June 2013, and again listed by Classic Rock in the Top 5 Blues Albums of the year.
 In addition the album got airplay on BBC Radio 2 and BBC Radio 6 Music.
 Bonfanti won the 2013 and 2014 British Blues Awards for Best Acoustic Performer.
 In 2013, Bonfanti supplied guitar work to the Johnny Hates Jazz album, Magnetized.

 In 2014, Bonfanti was invited to front Ten Years After, which he continued to do for a decade, alongside his own solo career.
 In September 2024, it was announced that the Ten Years After line-up of Ric Lee, Chick Churchill, Bonfanti, and Colin Hodgkinson had split but that Lee intended to premiere a new line-up in early 2025.